OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 ~~~~~~~~~~

 -  *Output Format* – the simulation result file output format.

+-  *Single Precision* - Output results in single precision (only for mat output format).

 -  *File Name Prefix (Optional)* – the name is used as a prefix for the output files.